 China’s earliest writing system was found in Yin.
 Archaeologists unearthed more than 130,000 inscriptions carved in bone and shell.
 The carvings record historical events, dream interpretations, the weather, harvests, births, and military campaigns.

 Yin was the capital of China for 255 years, until the last Shang king was deposed in 1046 BC.

-5. 1200 BC: Pi-Ramesses, Egypt.
-160,000 inhabitants.
+5. Pi-Ramesses, Egypt.
+160,000 inhabitants in 1200 BC

 The site he chose for it is near the mouth of the Nile, two kilometers north of Avaris, the abandoned capital of the Hyksos.

 Egyptian texts confirm the construction was on its way in 1275 BC.

-At its height Pi-Ramesses spanned 15 to 20 km2 (6-7 mi2) and had from 160,000 to 300,000 residents.
+At its height, Pi-Ramesses spanned 15 to 20 km2 (6-7 mi2) and had from 160,000 to 300,000 residents.

-The buildings were placed on top of earthen mounts.
-That way. during the flooding season of the Nile the valleys became water canals -while the buildings remained dry.
-And the city could be crossed by boat.
+The buildings were erected on top of earthen mounds.
+That way, during the flooding season of the Nile, the valleys were flooded.
+They became canals, while the buildings remained dry.
+Ramesses’ vision was that the city would be crossed by boat.
 Like an ancient Amsterdam or Venice.

-A temple for each cardinal direction
+A temple marked each cardinal direction

-The palace measured 200 x 160 m (656 x 525 ft) and was filled with giant statues of Ramesses, as was every corner of Egypt, actually.
+The palace measured 200 x 160 m (656 x 525 ft) and was filled with giant statues of Ramesses -as was every corner of Egypt, actually.

 The north and east were mainly residential.
 The larger mansions had walled gardens and decorative pools.